f3bolarinwa/AWS-Sagemaker---deep_learning_model_tuning_and_deployment/README.md

 ## Dataset

-The provided dataset is the dogbreed classification dataset which can be found here: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip
+The provided dataset is the dogbreed classification dataset.
 There are 133 total dog categories.
 Sample dataset images shown below:
 ![Alt text](sample_dataset_images-1.png)